 Lack of alternatives, limited options.
 If the activities of your business or market offer limited options that restrict consumers (even middle-market “consumers” like drivers or other workers) you’re at risk.
 Releasing your reliance on controlling the marketplace through limited options allows your business to keep some control by offering alternative and innovative options before a disruptor beats you to it.
 For decades the dental industry had a hold on straightening teeth.
 Essentially, an orthodontist fitted patients with uncomfortable and expensive metal braces.
 However, the recent rise of “invisible” moulded tooth straightening products sidesteps the need for a traditional orthodontist and the previously limited product of metal braces.

 Corruption or lack of transparency.
 An industry rife with insider deals, abusive practices, and a high level of opacity between the upper echelon leadership and everyone else is asking to be disrupted.
-They alternative disruptors easy areas to differentiate themselves and steal both consumers and and workers from that industry.
+The alternative disruptors find easy areas to differentiate themselves and steal both consumers and and workers from that industry.

 Serving a mid to high-level market only.
 The taxi industry served only those drivers who had the ability to purchase expensive medallions and drive full-time.
 The hotel industry, especially in big cities, served only those who could pay hundreds of dollars a night just for somewhere to sleep.
 In its early days, AirBNB served the lower-level price market, undercutting the costs of hotels in the same area with accommodations offering the barest essentials.
 And, in classic disruptor progress, the quality of their rooms increased to directly compete with chain hotels.
 AirBNB succeeded in following the disruptive path of emerging as a legitimate competitor to the shock and dismay of incumbents.